DjangoGirls/tutorial/python_introduction/README.md

     ...

 As you can see, we needed to put two spaces before the `print` function, because `if` needs to know what should happen when the condition is met.
 Let's see how it works now:

+    >>> hi()
+        Traceback (most recent call last):
+      File "<stdin>", line 1, in <module>
+    TypeError: hi() missing 1 required positional argument: 'name'

+Oops, an error.
+Luckily, Python gives us a pretty useful error message.
+It tells us that the function `hi()` (the one we defined) has one required argument (called `name`) and that we forgot to pass it when calling the function.
+Let's fix it then:

     >>> hi("Ola")
     Hi Ola!